How to Rebuild Your Life After Divorce

 Men also know that the majority of marriages end in divorce.

-What started off as romance and love, ended in acrimony and bitterness.
+What started as romance and love, ended in anger and bitterness.

 A new life in marriage, ended up as a new chaotic way to die, through the stress and pain of divorce.

 Who needs that?